GB127/SJ-rando/README.md

 # Files included:
 * .gitignore : You can delete this, it's for github and me.
 * README.md : infos about the randomizer, please read at least the Getting started section.
-* assembly.txt : This is a file I made to better understand some portion of the game.
-It's really a mess, so read at your own risk.
-You can delete this if you want, none of the scripts need this file.
-* changes.py : This file includes some code that will change very specific stuffs.
-For example, the code that disables the OHKO bullets is in this file.
-* gameclass.py : this is a file I made that contains the codes for changing the game (and thus everything relies on this file).
-* infos.py : This is a file I use to store infos I found.
-You can delete this as the randomizer don't use it.
 * main.py : the one and only script to run.
-All the other scripts don't do anything interesting.
+All the other scripts don't do anything interesting by themself.
+* randomizer.py : This file includes everything:
+** The codes for changing the game (and thus everything relies on this file).
+** some code that will change very specific stuffs.
-* rando.py : the module that contains all randomizers of the program.
+** Includes all randomizers of the program.
-* subrando.py : a module that containt fragment of the rando.py file.
-Created to lighten the code of rando.py.
+* subrando.py : a module that containt fragments of codes needed for the randomizer.py file.
+Created to lighten the code of randomizer.py.

 * Any other files are dev files.
 You can delete them.
+** assembly.txt : This is a file I made to better understand some portion of the game.
+It's really a mess, so read at your own risk.
+You can delete this: none of the scripts need this file.
+** infos.py : This is a file I use to store infos I found.
+You can delete this as the randomizer don't use it.

 # Getting started:
     You need to download Python 3.8.
         https://realpython.com/installing-python/